Zion Ozeri: Early life and education

 Ozeri was raised in Israel in the 1950s during a period of mass immigration.
 He moved to New York City to study at the Fashion Institute of Technology.
 He then went on to complete his BFA at Pratt Institute.

 Career

-Ozeri's photographs have appeared in numerous publications, including the New York Times, Newsweek, The Jerusalem Report, Moment, The Middle East Insight, and The Economist, and have been exhibited in museums and galleries in the United States and internationally.
+Ozeri's photographs have appeared in numerous publications, including the New York Times, Newsweek, The Jerusalem Report, Moment, Middle East Insight, and The Economist, and have been exhibited in museums and galleries in the United States and internationally.
 His published books include The Jewish World Family Haggadah (Simon & Schuster, 2005) and Jews of Yemen, The Last Generation (Keter, 2005).
 In 2004 Ozeri received the Simon Rockower Award for Excellence in Jewish Journalism.
 He was a recipient of the 2013 Covenant Award.